 “Family — is where a child belongs … Keeping Families Together”

 Our Home-Based Care program provides comprehensive care and support to a dynamic population in all municipal wards of Mumbai, primarily in Health, Education (including Life Skills Education for children from 12—18 years of age) and Livelihood, to families and children infected/affected by HIV.
-The program aims to strengthen the capacities of families and mitigate the impact of HIV / AIDS on families unable to cope with deteriorating health, emotional stress and fear of uncertain death.
+The program aims to strengthen the capacities of families and mitigate the impact of HIV/AIDS on families unable to cope with deteriorating health, emotional stress and fear of uncertain death.
 With this objective, the HBC program enables HIV/AIDS infected/affected families and their children to become self-reliant through a continuum of psycho-social, health (medical & nutrition), education, legal & livelihood support so that children are not abandoned or institutionalized.
-Additionally, damilies are encouraged to access existing government services and provisions.
+Additionally,

 Testing & Treatment: HBC supports families and children registered under this program to get tested for HIV if they are not aware of their HIV status.
 All HIV positive adults and children visit hospitals for their routine CD4 test by themselves and also adhere to the ART treatment.